 A crucial detail is that you and your neighbor cannot bind third parties to your agreement, unless you bring them into the process and have them sign.
 For example, in your construction project, you might want your neighbor to promise that his general contractor will treat your family with respect.
 Your neighbor can promise that he will talk to his general contractor about this, or even fire him if there is noncompliance, but your neighbor cannot compel another man to change his behavior.

 Another feature of a solid mediation settlement agreement is its ability to encompass unanticipated situations.
 For example here, you have a major home construction project that's anticipated to last one month.
 What if construction runs late, or the contractors need to return in a couple months to fix part of the project?
 Do the terms of this agreement apply in such future scenarios?
 Adding a simple clause indicating that, at the request of either or both parties in the future, you will both return to mediation to resolve future disputes can help to ensure accountability if circumstances change (particularly if you're able to use the same mediator).

 Like any contract, a mediation settlement agreement can be broken or bent by either party.
 But making the agreement realistic, concrete, and flexible will surely reduce your chances of winding up back in mediation, or worse, in court.

 Even more frustrating than the initial noise is the feeling of having worked everything out in mediation, only to see it fall apart.
-What can you do?

 In a new mediation session, address the noncompliance.
 Did your neighbor agree to something a year ago that is no longer practicable?
 If so, how can you be made whole?
 Perhaps the mediator can help brainstorm new solutions to avoid future noncompliance.

-Calling the police or initiating legal proceedings should be a last resort.
+Calling the police or initiating legal proceedings should always be a last resort.
 Nevertheless, your neighbor should realize that his breach of the settlement agreement is tantamount to a breach of contract, giving rise to a cause of action in a court of law.